Federal Criminal Investigations

 FEDERAL CRIMINAL INVESTIGATIONS

-Cannon Law Firm is dedicated to Fierce Advocacy for those facing Federal Criminal Investigation or Prosecution.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for those facing Federal Criminal Investigation or Prosecution.
 It is crucial you contact an experienced Oklahoma Federal Criminal Defense Attorney, if you are facing federal criminal charges.
 You need a Fierce Advocate to defend your rights, your property, and your freedom.
-This page is an overview of the process and procedure of federal criminal investigations suspects are facing when they reach out to Cannon Law Firm.
+This page is an overview of the process and procedure of federal criminal investigations suspects are facing when they reach out to CANNON & ASSOCIATES.

 How are Federal Investigations Conducted?